 Unlike other tooth replacements, dental implants are designed to last more than 30 years.
 With the right oral hygiene routine and regular dental checkups, your new smile could even last a lifetime!

-Dental implants are ideal for many patients, including those who have had missing teeth for a long time.
+Dental implants are ideal for most adults, including those who have had missing teeth for a long time.
 It’s also perfect for those who are tired of using a denture that no longer fits properly.
 Below, you’ll find that dental implants can effectively replace single, multiple, or all teeth in a given arch with relative ease.
 As long as you have good oral and overall health and enough jawbone tissue, you should be a viable candidate to receive dental implants.
+During your initial consultation with your dental implant dentist in Milwaukee, we will examine your smile to determine if can freely move forward with dental implant surgery or if you require preliminary treatment.
+No matter how we proceed, you can expect a beautiful, healthy, and fully functional smile in the end.

-Replacing a single tooth only requires one implant topped with a porcelain crown.
+Even one missing tooth can wreak havoc on your ability to eat, speak, and smile.
+Although more than 120 million Americans are living with at least one missing tooth, you can take yourself out of that grouping by choosing dental implants.
+Replacing a single tooth only requires one implant post topped with metal abutment and a customized porcelain crown.
 We use porcelain for dental implant crowns because it offers long-term durability while still providing optimal esthetics.
 This is a more conservative alternative to getting a traditional bridge, which requires the removal of nearby tooth enamel to place.

 The total cost of your dental implant treatment will largely depend on your specific needs.
 When replacing teeth, we have to consider the number and type of missing teeth, the location of the teeth, the volume of your jawbone tissue, and whether or not preparatory treatments are needed beforehand.
 Regardless, you can expect your dental implants to be more cost-effective than other methods because of their longevity and functionality.